 Gari Cultural Perspectives

-Across West Africa, garri soakings are eaten as a cereal mixed with cold water, sweeteners and crunchy additions.
+Across West Africa we know what is cassava since it is the main ingredient in garri soakings (or garri drink), which is eaten as a cereal mixed with cold water, sweeteners and crunchy additions.
 Generally, soaked garri does not require any further cooking.
 Nigerians just consume it as a snack from a bowl mixed with cold water, sugar, and milk .
 A popular saying in Nigeria goes that if you never had soaked garri, then you have never been in boarding school.
-This is because Nigerian borders consider garri as a lifesaver.
+Most especially, Nigerians know what is cassava since we consider garri as a lifesaver.

 In fact, soaked Garri is popular among most Nigerian homes for a reason.
 This is because soaked garri can combine well with various Nigerian dishes.